Mackiovello/PublicNotes/post-commit-hooks.md

 In insert hook
 ```

-## Advanced: post-commit hooking using a custom scheduler
+## Advanced: post-commit hooks with a custom scheduler
 Starcounter uses its default scheduling mechanism to schedule tasks that the post-commit hooks execute in.
 Currently, that's an instance of `DbTaskScheduler`.

 Using a complementary API, it's possible to provide a custom scheduler when you register post-commit hooks, forcing Starcounter to utilize that instead of the built-in default.